Sushil Modi gets elected unopposed to Rajya Sabha | Politics

 Sushil Modi has become the only well-known leader from Bihar to have achieved the "feat" after his bete noire Lalu Prasad.
 In addition to the former Deputy CM, only an Independent candidate Shyam Nandan Prasad had filed his nomination papers which were rejected during scrutiny since he could not garner support of at least 10 members of the 243-strong assembly which was mandatory, poll officials said.

-Coming out of the office of Patna Commissioner after collecting his certificate, Sushil Modi thanked Prime Minister Narendra Modi and other central leaders of his party for giving him opportunity to serve people of Bihar in different capacity.
+After collecting certificate from the Patna Commissioner, Sushil Modi thanked Prime Minister Narendra Modi and other central leaders of his party for giving him opportunity to serve people of Bihar in different capacity.
 He extended special thanks to his former boss Nitish Kumar for boosting his confidence through his presence during filing of nomination as well as receiving certificate after getting elected to Rajya Sabha.

 Talking to reporters, Modi said he would continue to work for the development of Bihar by pursuing its interests as a member of Rajya Sabha.
 Since November 2005 when he first became the Deputy CM, Modi has been a member of the legislative council.